10 Reasons Why Chenille Plant is Dying and their Remedies

 Check the bottom of the pot for roots growing through the drainage hole and repot the plant into a pot one size larger than the current one.

-Thereafter, repot the Acalypha hispida at the beginning of the growing season when it has become pot-bound but avoid frequent repotting as it prefers to be slightly pot-bound.
-Check out these Pots with Multi Mesh Drainage Holes on Amazon.
+Thereafter, repot the Chenille Plant at the beginning of the growing season (spring to early summer) when pot-bound.
+Check out these pots with drainage holes on Amazon.

 5. Poor quality Soil

-Poor quality soil does not drain easily and therefore it easily becomes compacted or soggy which can result in reduced growth and death of the Acalypha hispida.
+Poor quality soil does not drain easily and therefore it easily becomes compacted or soggy which can result in reduced growth, yellowing and death of the plant.

 How to fix it